hawtio/hawtio/docs/MavenPlugins.md

 ## Maven Goals

-**hawtio** offers the following Maven Goals, and each goal is futther documented below:
+**hawtio** offers the following Maven Goals, and each goal is further documented below:

 <table class="table">
   <tr>